KasonChan/functionaltoolbox/Play/Play.md

 LESS CSS is a dynamic stylesheet language.
 It provides greater flexibility in writing CSS files.
-The LESS source file at `app/assets/stylesheets/main.less` will become a standard resource Include `addSbtPlugin("com.typesafe.sbt" % sbt-less" % "1.0.6")` in `project/plugins.sbt`.
+The LESS source file at `app/assets/stylesheets/main.less` will become a standard resource.

+Include `addSbtPlugin("com.typesafe.sbt" % sbt-less" % "1.0.6")` in
+`project/plugins.sbt`.
 LESS sources are compiled automatically during `compile`, or when refresh any page in browser in development mode.